onobrum/codeJorney/README.md

 This repository organizes some of the projects I developed during my learning process. **The projects here remain true to the originals provided by the platforms and courses I use to enhance my skills**.
 To access projects created by me or with significant modifications from the originals, please visit my other repositories.

-You can also check out my [exercises](https://github.com/onogabriela/exercises) repository!
+You can also check out my [exercises](https://github.com/onogabriela/exercises).

 ## 🛠️ Technologies